 For the Third (and final) Round, you could attend up to 2 events.
 After these events, all women will be asked to complete a MRABA (Membership Recruitment Acceptance Binding Agreement - informally known as a "bid card").
 Once you leave the Third Round, you will not be able to talk to anyone about your decision (including other women going through recruitment and your Pi Chi) until bid acceptance later that night.
 On your MRABA, you will list, in order of preference, the sororities whose last event you just attended AND from whom you are willing to accept an invitation from membership (a bid).
 You can list both sororities or just one, however, the National Panhellenic Conference (NPC) and Panhellenic Council strongly encourage you to list at least two preferences (if you attended two rounds.)

 Once you submit your MRABA, it is kept confidential.
-No sorority members will have access to them nor are any undergraduate members involved in this process (including Panhellenic and Pi Chi's); the only individuals who will see your MRABA is Office of Student Life professional staff.
+No active sorority members will have access to them nor are any undergraduate members involved in this process (including Panhellenic and Pi Chi's); the only individuals who will see your MRABA is Office of Student Life professional staff.
 Your MRABA is used to match your choices with the lists submitted by the sorority chapters.
 This process is called bid matching.
 Once your MRABA has been matched to a sorority list, you are matched to that sorority.

 If I go through recruitment, am I obligated to join?

 No. This is a time to assess whether you wish to join a sorority.
 Many women participate in recruitment to make friends and to see why so many of UCA's undergraduate women have chosen to be involved in the Greek Community and what has kept sorority alumnae active for years after their graduation.

 Do I have to follow the recruitment schedule and go to all of the parties?